cozcinar/VI_VMAF_4_360/readme.md

 # Voronoi-based VMAF for Omnidirectional Video

 ## Requirements
-Current implementation is based python version 2 First, you need to install the following dependencies:
+Current implementation is based python version 2.

+First, you need to install the following dependencies:

 * pip install wget
 * pip install imageio
 * pip install python-csv

-Second, you need to insert all the distorted and reference mp4 files into the __videos__ folder.
+Second, you need to add all the distorted and reference mp4 files into the __videos__ folder.

 ## Test
 * python 360vmaf.py --w 3840 --h 2160 --f 100 --r sounders2